mina14george/nginx-project/README.md

 ![Nginx Logo](https://nginx.org/nginx.png)

+## Project Overview

-This project serves as a practical guide to understanding, configuring, and utilizing NGINX—a versatile web server, reverse proxy, and load balancer.
+This project is a practical guide to NGINX, the high-performance web server, reverse proxy, and load balancer.
+Through practical example and hands-on scenario.

 ## Introduction

 NGINX plays a pivotal role in modern web infrastructure by efficiently handling static content, optimizing application delivery, and improving traffic distribution.

-## Features

-Discover a range of features showcased within this repository:

 - **Basic NGINX Server Setup**: Begin by installing NGINX on your system and setting up a foundational server configuration.
 This forms the cornerstone for understanding NGINX's core components.